bradeneliason/PumasDocs.jl/docs/src/basics/models.md

   Observed:
 ```

-where we have defined a seperate variable for population clearance and volume as well as the variance of a scalar (univariate) random effect.
+where we have defined a separate variable for population clearance and volume as well as the variance of a scalar (univariate) random effect.
 The same model could be written using vectors and matrix type domains using something like the following

 ```jldoctest; output = false
 @model begin